dynmie/HighwayTools/README.md

 ### Installation
 1. Install Fabric
-2. Add both the Meteor Client and the MetroHighwayTools files to your `mods` folder
+2. Add both Meteor Client and MetroHighwayTools to your `mods` folder
 3. Done!

 ## Todo